 Can I receive fireworks at my home through the mail?

-No. Use of the mail for the transportation of fireworks for use in the State of
+No. Use of the mail for the transportation of fireworks for use in the State of Maryland is illegal.

 Can I have a private fireworks display at my residence with proper permits?

 No. You can not have a private display; however, you can apply to have a public display with proper permits and insurance.